Question 1: [4 marks]

 The diagram below shows a triangle.

-Work out the size of angle xx, to 33 significant figures.
+Work out the size of angle x, to 3 significant figures.

 Answer type: Simple text answer